Fractionating Column | Rectification or Batch Distillation

 A part of the condensed liquid is returned to the column and the remaining part is withdrawn as the top product or distillate which is rich in the more volatile component.
 As we move down the column, the liquid becomes richer and richer in the less volatile maximum at the bottom and minimum at the top.
 The part of the condensed liquid returning to the top of the column is called reflux.

-Batch distillation is used extensively in small-scale production units where the piece of equipment is to be used for many different mixtures and where smell quantities of the liquid mixture are to be handled.
-It is useful when mere than one product is to be obtained (different quality products) and when the liquid mixture to be separated is high in solid content tar, etc. as it keeps the solids separated (in reboiler/still) which are removed at the termination of a process.
+Batch distillation is used extensively in small-scale production units where the piece of equipment is to be used for many different mixtures and where small quantities of the liquid mixture are to be handled.
+It is useful when more than one product is to be obtained (different quality products) and when the liquid mixture to be separated is high in solid content tar, etc. as it keeps the solids separated (in reboiler/still) which are removed at the termination of a process.

-Batch distillation (process) Working
+Batch Distillation Working

 In batch distillation, the specific quantity of a liquid mixture is charged to a reboiler/still, heating is applied, vapour generated flows upward through a fractionating column and a part of the liquid from a condenser runs down the column as reflux.
 The entire fractionating column acts as an enriching section.
-As the distillate will be rich in more volatile components, the liquid in the reboiler becomes steadily weaker in the more component as the operation proceeds and hence the purity of the product will steadily fail.
+As the distillate will be rich in more volatile components, the liquid in the reboiler becomes steadily weaker in the more components as the operation proceeds and hence the purity of the product will steadily fail.

-Batch distillation operation may be carried out by varying the reflux ratio so as to get a constant overhead composition.
+Batch distillation operation may be carried out by varying the reflux ratio to get a constant overhead composition.
 In this case, initially, the column is operated under total reflux and then some value of the reflux ratio is adjusted.
 But as the distillation proceeds, the top product quality may fail.
-Thus to keep the top product quality to be constant, the reflux ratio is increased.
+Thus to keep the top product quality constant, the reflux ratio is increased.
 The reflux ratio is continually increased till it reaches a maximum value and then it is reduced and the cut is taken into a separate receiver.
 It may be charged in the next batch.

 Another method of operating a batch distillation unit is to operate a column under a constant reflux ratio.
 The column is operated under total reflux initially and then reflux is set to a predetermined value.
 As the distillation proceeds, top product quality will steadily fall but distillate is collected in the same receiver until the average distillate composition is reached at the desired value and then the overhead product is collected in a second receiver till the termination of operation and the same may be charged in the next batch.